jimmerioles/backend-developer-challenge/readme.md

 ### Installation

 Make sure that your system/server has the required system [requirements](https://laravel.com/docs/5.6#server-requirements) and [Composer](https://getcomposer.org) installed.
+Or you can use [Homestead](https://laravel.com/docs/5.6/homestead).

 #### 1. Clone repository and install.
 ```bash